 The market as a whole may go down sharply.
-In this case, your equity mutual funds or hybrid mutual funds will also go down in value.
-There are times when the entire market is overvalued such as in the late 1990s during the dot com boom and in 2007-08 before the financial crisis.
+If this happens, your Equity Mutual Funds or Hybrid Mutual Funds will also go down in value.
+There may also be times when the entire market may get overvalued, such as in the late 1990s during the dot com boom and in 2007-08 before the financial crisis.

-Debt mutual funds invest in the bonds and debentures of different companies.
+Debt Mutual Funds invest in the bonds and debentures of different companies.
 These companies may default on these borrowings.
-To mitigate this risk, mutual funds usually buy on highly rated bonds.
+To mitigate this risk, mutual funds usually buy highly rated bonds.